Sponsorships and More

 - Attendees get involved by bringing and donating gently-used books, or purchasing new books to add to each library.

 Customized Book Exchanges

 Little Free Library can produce book exchanges that are coordinated with an organization’s visual brand.
 These elements can range from color schemes to special recognition signage.
 The results can assure ongoing community presence for the organization’s efforts.

-Stories about local Little Free Library efforts have considerable appeal to regional news outlets, as demonstrated by the volume of organic news coverage Little Free Library receives (more than 17,000 stories in 2015).
-The finished Libraries are found to be charming and photogenic on their own, but the assembly and installation of a book exchange can be especially appealing on screen.
+Stories about local Little Free Library efforts have considerable appeal to regional news outlets, as demonstrated by the volume of organic news coverage Little Free Library receives.
+In 2018 alone, more than 8,800 media stories were published, with a potential reach of 1.5 billion.

-Little Free Library enjoys a large and growing number of social media followers.
-Our email list exceeds 50,000, we have more than 100,000 Facebook followers, and we have additional reach on Twitter, Instagram, and Pinterest.
+Little Free Library enjoys a mailing list exceeding 40,000 and a large number of social media followers which currently exceeds 200,000 fans.
 Little Free Library can coordinate news and notices about projects and campaigns with an organization’s marketing and communications staff.